-This report was prepared by the Consultant Team and the EERMC to help fulfill the requirements of R.I.G.L. § 39-1-27.7(c)(5) related the PUC's approval of the Company's three-year procurement plan and related annual energy efficiency plans.
+This report was prepared by the EERMC to help fulfill the requirements of R.I.G.L. § 39-1-27.7(c)(5) related to the PUC's approval of the Company's three-year procurement plan and related annual energy efficiency plans.
 Since 2010, the EERMC has directed the Consultant Team to prepare this report for all three-year and annual plans filed with the PUC.
-This version addresses the Company's proposed Annual Energy Efficiency Plan for 2023 (the "2023 EE Plan"), reviewed and endorsed by the Council on September 29, 2022.
-This report submits our finding that the EE Plan is cost-effective as evidence to the PUC.
+This version addresses the Company's proposed Annual Energy Efficiency Plan for 2024 (the "2024 EE Plan") and the 2024-2026 Energy Efficiency Three Year Plan (the "Three Year Plan"), reviewed and endorsed by the Council on September 28, 2023.
+This report submits our finding that the 2024 EE Plan and Three Year Plan (collectively, the "EE Plans") are cost-effective as evidence to the PUC.
 It also describes the nature and process of the review.

-In order to assess the cost-effectiveness of the 2023 EE Plan, the EERMC Consultant Team reviewed the details of the Company's Benefit-Cost Models ("BC Models") for each draft of the 2023 EE Plan to ensure that they accurately reflect the proposed program designs in the Plans, recent evaluation results, and relevant TRM inputs (Section III).
-The Consultant Team reviewed and provided detailed comments on the first draft of the 2023 EE Plan on July 29th, provided technical comments on the BC Model August 5th, and engaged in a detailed review of the second draft 2023 EE Plan and associated BC Model upon receiving these documents from the Company on September 8th and 9th, respectively.
-The Consultant Team provided content on its findings to help inform the EERMC ahead of the September 29th EERMC vote.
+In order to assess the cost-effectiveness of the EE Plans, the EERMC Consultant Team reviewed the details of the Company's Benefit-Cost Models ("BC Models") for each draft of the EE Plans to ensure that they accurately reflect the proposed program designs described in the Plans' narratives, recent evaluation results, and relevant TRM inputs.
+For the Three Year Plan, the Consultant Team reviewed and provided detailed comments on the first draft narrative on June 30th, and provided technical comments on the first draft BC Models on July 28th.
+For the 2024 EE Plan, the Consultant Team reviewed and provided detailed comments on the first draft narrative on August 24th and provided technical comments on the first draft BC Models on August 30th.
+The